strathlumsden/strathlumsden/README.md

 ## Hi there, I'm Strath! 👋

-### I'm interested in learning more about the fascinating world of Data Science! 🤓📚🖥️
+- I'm interested in learning more about the fascinating world of Data Science! 🤓📚🖥️
-### I'm currently working on a range of data-driven projects spanning medicine 👨‍⚕️, business 👨‍💼, and physics 👨‍🔬!
+- I'm currently working on a range of data-driven projects spanning medicine 👨‍⚕️, business 👨‍💼, and physics 👨‍🔬!
-### In my free time, I partake in football ⚽ and Muay Thai 🥊!
+- In my free time, I train in Muay Thai 🥊 and football ⚽!

 <!--
 **strathlumsden/strathlumsden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.